 This indicator documents the TB screening of ART patients as well as the proportion who were diagnosed and started on TB therapy.
-The disaggregates demonstrate the cascade from screening to testing and can be used to identify gaps and challenges in TB diagnostic activities among ART patients.
+The disaggregates demonstrate the cascade from screening to testing and can be used to identify gaps and challenges in TB diagnostic activities.

 How to calculate annual total:

-It is preferred to analyze this indicator as a snapshot indicator (i.e., the result reported at Q4) when viewing this data in conjunction with TB_PREV data; in other words, when one is analyzing the PEFPAR TB/HIV Screening Cascade.
-The TX_TB Denominator should not be summed over the semiannual time periods since it is a snapshot indicator that captures a clinical event (screening), not unique patients.
-However, note that the TX_TB Numerator, if analyzed on its own, could be summed across semiannual time periods to conclude the number of ART patients who were started on TB treatment during the fiscal year.
+TX_TB Denominator is a snapshot indicator (i.e., the APR calculation = Q4) because it is intended to capture a clinical event (screening), and not unique patients.
+This is why TX_TB Denominator should be compared to TX_CURR, another snapshot indicator.
+Note that the TX_TB Numerator, if analyzed on its own, could be summed across semiannual time periods to conclude the number of ART patients who were started on TB treatment during the fiscal year.

 The denominator can be generated by counting the number of ART patients who were screened for TB symptoms at least once during the reporting period.
 This includes newly enrolling ART patients as well as those previously started on ART.

 The numerator can be generated by counting the number of ART patients screened for TB who were diagnosed with TB and started on anti-TB therapy during the reporting period.
 These data should be captured in ART registers as well as additional data collection sources (e.g., facility-based TB screening registers or forms, TB specimen registers, TB microscopy result registers, GeneXpert data collection systems) that may contain relevant information (e.g., TB screening results, TB specimen testing results).
 Programs should modify the register as needed to easily capture this information.

 Documentation of symptom screening is generally collected in patient charts but may also be collected in another aggregate partner-generated data source.